Tuesday 15th May 2018

 Coleshill Town 1 v 2 Walsall Wood

 Opposition Player Of The Match: Ryan Edmunds (Coleshill) Keenan Meakin-Richards (Walsall)

 Coleshill: Paul Hathaway, Joe Smith, Joe Cole, Rob Evans, Exodus Geohaghon (Joel Grandison), Danny Tymon (Liam Molesworth), Ryan Edmunds, Joe Halsall, Matt Gardner (Dean Rathbone), Reece Leek, Gio Dainty.
-Subs not used Dominic Vitter GK, Demitrius Smikle.
+Subs not used Dominic Cotter GK, Demitrius Smikle.